 Now, visitors can pay a small amount of yuan to climb the staircase of the replica temple and chime its bell.
 From the top floor, daily domestic life can be seen being played out in nearby rooftop courtyards.
 These townhouses are grey and elderly yet punctuate the town’s old-fashioned appeal.

 At ground level, the crowd veers towards a bridge and siphons across to Qibao Old Street, eager to fill bellies with pre-lunch snacks.
 The toasty smell of chestnuts draws many into a lengthy queue while nearby vendors spruik qibaogao (glutinous cakes made of rice) and roasted sweet potatoes, or kaohongshu.
-Some are still not satisfied, and they squeeze further along this narrow street where shopfronts sell fried, whole birds on sticks, lengths of haw (sweets derived from hawthorn fruit), nuts and dried fruits.
+Some are still not satisfied, and they squeeze further along this narrow street where shopfronts sell lengths of haw (sweets derived from hawthorn fruit), nuts and dried fruits.
 It’s crowded yet the scene is buzzing from people munching away on street snacks as they pace through the town with carefree ambition.
 Here, urban China strides at a more leisurely speed.

 Shopfronts are announced by bright red doors that are peeled back so the heightened yell of vendors can be heard.
 They’re also peddling jade trinkets and jewellery, antiques and silk clothing.
 Gifts can be purchased on Old Street at prices uninfluenced by tourist inflation.
 English is non-existent and the need to barter isn’t required.
 Prices are decent so yuan won’t evaporate quickly.